stackrev/vue-nuxt-gh-static-landingpage/README.md

 # GitActions for Automation

-All good engineers despise manual tasks, and having to generate and deploy the app - that's 2 commands too much.
+All good engineers despise manual tasks, and having to type in the commands to generate and deploy the app - that's two commands too much.
 Let's utilize github's own CICD: GitActions, to automate this everytime we merge to the main branch.

-To create a pipeline, start by creating a **.github** folder and add the file **pages.yml**
+To create a pipeline, start by creating a **.github** folder and add the file **pages.yml**:

 ```yml
 name: Generate and Deploy to GHPages.